 NOTE: This utility is for use with Novell's legacy, queue-based print services.
-Novell® Distributed Print Services® (NDPS®) is the default and preferred print system in NetWare 5.
-Queue-based printing is also fully supported in NetWare 5, which allows your users to continue printing as they always have until you complete the transition to NDPS®.
+Novell® Distributed Print Services® (NDPS®) is the default and preferred print system in NetWare 6.
+Queue-based printing is fully supported in NetWare 6, which allows your users to continue printing as they always have until you complete the transition to NDPS®.

 For a discussion of NDPS support for legacy printing, see Supporting Queue-Based Client Workstations.
-For a comparison, see Comparing NDPS with Queue-Based Print Services.
+For information on migrating to NDPS, see Planning the Migration to Novell Distributed Print Services.